-Policy Makers and Regulators Develop forward-looking sector policies and strategies with clear incentives and targets for broadband infrastructure investment.
-Target public infrastructure investment to areas where investments are deemed non-commercially feasible and develop investment plans through consultation with market players and stakeholders.
-Ensure that subsidized infrastructure is competitively and transparently procured and offers access or capacity to all market players in a non-discriminatory way.
-Implement passive infrastructure sharing regulations and enforce implementation by monitoring the market and intervene if effective sharing is not taking place.
-Private Sector Establish local and regional Internet exchange points (IXPs) with support for local caching and fair and transparent rules for participation.
-Explore PPP and other investment sharing arrangements to advance innovation and sector expansion.
-Enable access at reasonable market rates to international gateway, cable and services.
-Civil Society Organizations, Foundations, Academia Engage with public and private sectors to ensure that demands and needs of all population groups and users are reflected in infrastructure investment plans.
-Participate actively in planning and decision making processes.
+Policy Makers and Regulators Develop forward-looking sector policies and infrastructure investment.
+Target public infrastructure investment to an develop investment plans through consultat Ensure that subsidized infrastructure is com to all market players in a non-discriminatory Implement passive infrastructure sharing re intervene if effective sharing is not taking p Private Sector Establish local and regional Internet exchart transparent rules for participation.
+Explore PPP and other investment sharing a Enable access at reasonable market rates to Civil Society Organizations, Foundations, Academia Engage with public and private sectors to enreflected in infrastructure investment plans Participate actively in planning and decisio